amitjoy/Kura-MQTT-Client-Utility/README.md

 * Download Eclipse for RCP and RAP Developers from **http://www.eclipse.org/downloads/packages/eclipse-rcp-and-rap-developers/marsr**
 * Extract the compressed file and run Eclipse
-* Download Slf4j Implementation Bundle (slf4j-log4j)
-* Put it in your **plugins** folder which you will find in your Eclipse folder
-* You have to restart your IDE
 * Download all the projects and import all of them into your workspace
 * Double click on **com.amitinside.mqtt.client.kura.product** placed under **com.amitinside.mqtt.client.kura.product** project
 * Then click on **Launch an Eclipse Application**